shortdoom/gh-fake-analyzer/README.md

 # GitHub Profile Analyzer

 A powerful OSINT tool for analyzing GitHub profiles and detecting suspicious activity patterns.
 This tool helps identify potential bot accounts, scammers, and fake developer profiles by analyzing various aspects of GitHub activity.

-NOTE: If you cloned this repository before version 1.0.0 release, re-download the whole package.
-We did a significant commit re-write to make the repository more light-weight.
+Comes together with a set of handy tools for scanning and extracting multiple types of metadata from Github profile, organization or repository.

+**NOTE**: For the comprehensive solution of monitoring your Github organization, analyzing contributors and active alerting system against potential impersonation or other Github related threats - contact [SEAL911](https://securityalliance.org/).
+SEAL operates the *project-wide* version of the software.
+This package is not optimized for speed.
+Its main goal is supporting individual security researchers.

+**NOTE**: The project was possible thanks to the contribution from [Ethereum Ecosystem Support Program](https://esp.ethereum.foundation/).
+All of the investigations conducted by [Ketman Project](https://ketman.org) were made with help of `gh-fake-analyzer`.

 ## Features